emqx/emqx-docs/en_US/configuration/prometheus.md

-# Prometheus
+# Prometheus Configuration

 [Prometheus](https://prometheus.io/) is the monitoring solution open-sourced by SoundCloud, featuring its support for a multidimensional data model, flexible query language, and powerful alarm management.

-You can use Dashboard to configure monitoring data integration to the Prometheus platform, for detailed operation steps, see [Integrate with Prometheus](../observability/prometheus.md).

-Or work with the `emqx.conf` configuration file:
+EMQX supports integration with Prometheus as a third-party monitoring system.
+For more information about this feature, see [Integrate with Prometheus](../observability/prometheus.md).

+You can enable and configure the Pushgateway through the `emqx.conf` configuration file, for example:

 ```bash
 prometheus {